QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ```

 We write the model in the state-space form {eq}`eq_old4` even though $\theta_0$ is to be determined by our  model and so is not an initial condition,
-as it ordinarily would be in the state-space model described in [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html).
+as it ordinarily would be in the state-space model described in our lecture on  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html).

-We write the model in the form {eq}`eq_old4` because we want to apply an approach described in  {doc}`Stackelberg problems <dyn_stack>`.
+We write the model in the form {eq}`eq_old4` because we want to apply an approach described in  our lecture on {doc}`Stackelberg problems <dyn_stack>`.

-We assume that a benevolent government  believes that a representative household's utility of real balances at
-time $t$ is:
+We assume that a government  believes that a representative household's utility of real balances at time $t$ is:

 ```{math}
 :label: eq_old5